deepakkavoor/gsoc-2020-prague/index.md

 ## Project Overview and Contributions

 At the time of this work, TCP Prague did not have a well defined IETF draft.
 Therefore, our primary goal was to align the ns-3 implementation of Prague with that of Linux.
 The L4S Team led by Bob Briscoe already had a Linux implementation of TCP Prague which was being tested separately, and wasn't yet merged into mainline Linux kernel.
-The current ns-3 Prauge version follows [this commit](https://github.com/L4STeam/linux/tree/b256daedc7672b2188f19e8b6f71ef5db7afc720) of their Linux implementation.
+The current ns-3 Prague version follows [this commit](https://github.com/L4STeam/linux/tree/b256daedc7672b2188f19e8b6f71ef5db7afc720) of their Linux implementation.

 On a higher level, this project was divided into three phases each spanning a month.
 The following objectives were successfully achieved in each phase: